A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: MATHEMATICAL FOUNDATIONS AND BASIC PROPERTIES OF THE MEMORY-WEIGHTED VELOCITY OPERATOR

 \begin{remark}[The uniform‑memory case as a consistency check] The results of Theorem~\ref{thm:uniform_memory_limit} and Corollary~\ref{cor:asymptotic_position} together illustrate how the memory‑weighted velocity operator $\mathscr{V}_{\alpha,\beta}$ connects to classical differential calculus in the simplest non‑trivial setting.

 \textbf{Recovery of the classical derivative.} When both memory exponents are set to unity, the operator reduces to the purely averaged form \eqref{eq:V11_form}, where past information is weighted uniformly over $[0,t]$.
 Theorem~\ref{thm:uniform_memory_limit} establishes that despite this non‑local averaging, $\mathscr{V}_{1,1}[x](t)$ converges to the ordinary derivative $\dot{x}(0)$ as $t\to0^{+}$.
-While the limit could in principle be investigated via standard tools such as L'Hôpital's rule, the detailed analysis presented here—based on explicit integral estimates and the systematic error‑control functions constructed in Appendix~\ref{app:error_control}—provides a self‑contained and conceptually transparent derivation that aligns naturally with the analytical framework developed throughout this work.
+The detailed analysis presented here—based on explicit integral estimates and the systematic error‑control functions constructed in Appendix~\ref{app:error_control}—provides a self‑contained and conceptually transparent derivation that aligns naturally with the analytical framework developed throughout this work.
 This approach not only confirms the consistency of the definition $\mathscr{V}_{1,1}[x](0)=\dot{x}(0)$ with the limiting behavior of the integral expression but also deepens the understanding of how the averaging process interacts with differentiability.

 \textbf{Geometric interpretation of the averaging process.} Under the condition $\dot{x}(0)\neq0$, Corollary~\ref{cor:asymptotic_position} reveals that the mean‑value point $\xi(t)$ furnished by the integral mean‑value theorem satisfies $\xi(t)/t\to 1/2$.
 This asymptotic midpoint property indicates that in the uniform‑memory regime, the historical information is balanced symmetrically about the center of the interval as the observation window shrinks.
 The averaging inherent in $\mathscr{V}_{1,1}$ thus distributes the influence of the past in an even‑handed manner when no preferential weighting is present.